Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Dark states and resonances

 \section{Dark states and resonances}

-We have seen resonances in the ensemble mean recurrence time, for examples in Fig. \ref{fig1} and Fig. \ref{figsub1}, which give rise to point-wise discontinuities in $\overline{n}$.
-In the Letter, we show that this is because of the additional dark states, which appear when the condition $D^{\uparrow} (\alpha_1 |E_1\rangle + \alpha_2 |E_2\rangle) = 0$ is fulfilled, where $E_1 \neq E_2$.
+We have seen resonances in the ensemble mean recurrence time, for example, in Fig. \ref{figsub1}, which give rise to point-wise discontinuities in $\overline{n}$.
+In the main text, we showed that this is because of the additional dark states, which appear for special sampling times $\tau$.
 In this section, we present the detailed steps for the construction of additional dark states for the central spin model.

-We first discuss the general properties of the central spin model \cite{Villazon2020}.
-As mentioned in the Letter, the Hamiltonian of the XX central spin model is
+We first discuss the general properties of the central spin model following Villazon \textit{et al.} \cite{Villazon2020}.
+As mentioned in the main text, the Hamiltonian of the XX central spin model is

 where $S_i^{\pm} = S_i^x \pm i S_i^y$.
 The spectrum of this model is solved in \cite{Villazon2020}.
 The eigenstates of $H$ are divided into four groups: $|D^+\rangle, |{\cal B}(E)\rangle, |{\cal B}(-E)\rangle$, and $| D\rangle$.
 We soon show why we denote these symbols.
 The central spin Hamiltonian is diagonalized by these states.
 The eigenfunction for the states $|{\cal B}(E)\rangle$ and $|{\cal B}(-E)\rangle$ are